 - having efficient, timely reporting systems

 - empowering workers to cease unsafe work and request better resources

-- measuring against positive performance indicators to identify deficiencies (e.g. percentage of issues actioned within an agreed timeframe).
+- measuring against positive performance indicators to identify deficiencies, such as percentage of issues actioned within an agreed timeframe.

-5. ensure that the PCBU has, uses and maintains processes for complying with their legal responsibilities, such as notifications, consultation and training, which can be demonstrated by:
+5. ensure that the person conducting a business or undertaking has, uses and maintains processes for complying with their legal responsibilities, such as notifications, consultation and training, which can be demonstrated by:

 - complying with notices issued under the WHS Act

 - providing training and instructing workers about WHS

 - making sure that health and safety representatives receive training